Files / Russia

 1. Background

-4. Information Manipulation Campaigns Targeting Ukraine and Occupied Territories
+4. Information Manipulation Campaign Targeting Ukraine and Occupied Territories

-5. Information Manipulation Campaigns Targeting the African Continent
+5. Information Manipulation Campaign Targeting the African Continent

 6. RRN: A Persistent but Limited-Effect Information Manipulation Campaign

-7. Matryoshka: Information Manipulation Campaign Targeting Media and Fact-Checking Organizations
+7. Matryoshka: An Information Manipulation Campaign Targeting Media and Fact-Checking Organizations

-8. Voice of Europe and Euromore: Media Created to Circumvent European Sanctions
+8. Voice of Europe and Euromore: Media Created to Evade European Sanctions

 9. Stop Erdogan and Fake Anti-Ukraine Protests

-10. Portal Kombat: An Information Manipulation Campaign Initially Targeting Ukraine, Later Extended to Europe
+10. Portal Kombat: An Information Manipulation Campaign Initially Targeting Ukraine, Later Expanded to Europe

-11. Mriya: Media Associated with a Ukrainian Separatist Political Party
+11. Mriya: Media Associated with Ukrainian Separatist Political Parties

-12. Project Lakhta and the Campaign to Send African Citizens to the Ukrainian Front
+12. Project Lakhta and the Propaganda Campaign Involving Sending African Citizens to the Ukrainian Frontlines

 Document Introduction

-This report is a comprehensive analytical document published by the French Service for Vigilance and Protection against Foreign Digital Interference (VIGINUM) in February 2025.
+This report is a comprehensive analytical document released by the French Vigilance and Protection Service against Foreign Digital Interference (VIGINUM) in February 2025.
 It aims to systematically review and assess the large-scale information operations launched by Russia's information influence ecosystem since its full-scale invasion of Ukraine on February 24, 2022.
-The core of the report lies in analyzing how Russia, through a series of information manipulation campaigns, conducts coordinated propaganda and interference activities worldwide, particularly in France, Europe, Ukraine, and Africa.
-These activities are designed to rationalize its aggression, weaken international support, and undermine internal unity within target countries.
+The core of the report lies in analyzing how Russia, through a series of information manipulation campaigns, conducts coordinated propaganda and interference activities globally, particularly in France, Europe, Ukraine, and Africa, designed to rationalize its aggression, weaken international support, and undermine internal solidarity within target countries.

 The main body of the report categorizes and elaborates on the primary information manipulation campaigns and their operational patterns based on geographical regions and target audiences.
-Regarding France, the report focuses on two campaigns: "RRN" (also known as Doppelgänger) and "Matryoshka."
-RRN operates through a large number of websites impersonating media outlets/institutions and pseudo-media networks, promoted via a massive volume of inauthentic accounts.
-While its activities are persistent, their effectiveness is assessed as limited.
-It is linked to the Russian Presidential Administration and several Russian digital marketing companies.
-Matryoshka specializes in creating and disseminating false content aimed at disrupting and discrediting the work of media and fact-checking organizations.
-Its methods have been analogized to "meta-level online provocation."
+Regarding France, the report focuses on analyzing two campaigns: RRN (also known as Doppelgänger) and Matryoshka.
+RRN operates through a large number of websites impersonating media outlets/institutions and pseudo-media networks, promoted via massive inauthentic accounts.
+Its activities, while persistent, are assessed as having limited effect, and it is linked to the Russian Presidential Administration and several Russian digital marketing companies.
+Matryoshka specializes in creating and disseminating false content aimed at disrupting and discrediting the work of media and fact-checking organizations, with its tactics likened to meta-level online provocation.

-Comprehensive analysis concludes that although the Russian state has invested considerable technical, financial, and human resources into its information influence ecosystem, the effectiveness of the information manipulation campaign battles covered in this report is relatively limited.
-This is primarily attributed to numerous technical errors by the operators, low-quality content, and the fact that their objectives are more focused on amplifying political polarization related to the war and exploiting existing controversies, rather than fundamentally shaping the views of the target audience.
+Comprehensive analysis concludes that despite the Russian state investing considerable technical, financial, and human resources into its information influence ecosystem, the effectiveness of the information manipulation campaign battles covered in this report is relatively limited.
+This is primarily attributed to numerous technical errors by the operators, low-quality content, and their objective being more about amplifying political polarization related to the war and exploiting existing controversies rather than fundamentally shaping the views of target audiences.
 The report ultimately emphasizes that these activities reveal the evolution of Russia's information warfare strategy and its enduring intent to create saturation and chaos in the global information space.